 How to Create a Business Plan

-What goes into a great business plan?
+What makes a good business plan?

 It should include:

-- Goals for the business and proposed target market
+- Goals for the business

 - Company and leadership team structure